Overmiind/Puppeteer-sharp-extra/README.md

 [![NuGet Badge](https://buildstats.info/nuget/PuppeteerSharpToolkit)](https://www.nuget.org/packages/PuppeteerSharpToolkit)

 PuppeteerSharpToolkit is a high-performance, AOT-friendly plugin toolkit for PuppeteerSharp.
-It’s a modern reimagining of the “extra/plugins” pattern with a new entry point (`PluginManager`), focused on trimming- and AOT-safe code, reduced allocations, and startup speed.
-It is not a drop-in replacement for PuppeteerExtraSharp; APIs and behaviors have been redesigned for performance and clarity.
+It’s a modern reimagining of the [PuppeteerExtraSharp](https://github.com/Overmiind/Puppeteer-sharp-extra) pattern with a new entry point (`PluginManager`), focused on trimming- and AOT-safe code, reduced allocations, and startup speed.
+It is not a drop-in replacement for `PuppeteerExtraSharp`; APIs and behaviors have been redesigned for performance and clarity.

 ## Why this package exists